White House Placed On Lockdown As Protesters Knock Down Barricades Near The Building

 Many have directed their anger at President Donald Trump after his statement in the early morning hours on Friday calling violent protesters in Minneapolis “THUGS,” a word that critics said had racial undertones.
 Trump also shared what appeared to be a threat to authorize the military to fire on protesters, though he explained later on Friday that it was meant as an observation that violent protests and looting often lead to more violence and shooting.

-“These THUGS are dishonoring the memory of George Floyd, and I won’t let that happen,” Trump wrote.
+“These THUGS are dishonoring the memory of George Floyd, and I won’t let that happen,” Trump wrote on Twitter.
 “Just spoke to Governor Tim Walz and told him that the Military is with him all the way.
 Any difficulty and we will assume control but, when the looting starts, the shooting starts.
 Thank you!”

 The protests in Washington, D.C., often took aim at Trump, with protesters spray painting the words “F*ck Trump” on a building on Pennsylvania Avenue near the White House.